ihaveamac/3dsconv/README.md

 # 3dsconv
-`3dsconv.py` is a Python script that "converts" a Nintendo 3DS ROM (.3ds, .cci) to an installable CIA (CTR Importable Archive).
+`3dsconv.py` is a Python script that "converts" a Nintendo 3DS game card dump/image (.3ds/.cci) to an installable CIA (CTR Importable Archive).

-It supports using only an ExHeader XORpad, as well as decrypted ROMs.
+3dsconv supports using only an ExHeader XORpad, as well as decrypted ROMs.
 The ExHeader XORpad name format is `<TITLEID>.Main.exheader.xorpad`.

-It requires [make_cia](https://github.com/ihaveamac/ctr_toolkit) in the PATH.
+[make_cia](https://github.com/ihaveamac/ctr_toolkit) in the PATH, or in the same folder on Windows systems.

-This does not work with Python 3.x.
+This does not work with Python 3.

-## Generating XORpads
-If your ROM is encrypted, you must generate ExHeader XORpads with a 3DS system and the ability to use Decrypt9.

-1. Use `--gen-ncchinfo` with the ROMs you want to generate them for.
-2. Place `ncchinfo.bin` at the root or `/Decrypt9` on your 3DS SD card.
-3. Run Decrypt9, and go to "XORpad Generator Options" and "NCCH Padgen".

-XORpads can then be placed anywhere (use `--xorpads=<dir>` if it's not the current working directory)
+The recommended tool for dumping game cards is [Decrypt9WIP](https://github.com/d0k3/Decrypt9WIP).
+The recommended option is "Dump & Decrypt Cart (slim)", which dumps a decrypted and trimmed image.

 ## Usage
 ```bash